MESSAGE US

 Condensed interim statements of Financial Position

-Current assets decreased by S$1.0 million from S$69.2 million as at 31 May 2023 to S$68.2 million as at 30 November 2023.
-This was mainly due to decrease in derivative financial assets and cash and cash equivalents.
-The decrease was offset with increase in inventories, trade and other receivables and prepaid operating expenses.
+Current assets decreased by S$2.3 million from S$69.2 million as at 31 May 2023 to S$66.9 million as at 31 May 2024.
+This was mainly due to decrease in inventories, derivative financial assets and cash and cash equivalents.
+The decrease was offset with the increase in trade and other receivables and prepaid operating expenses.

-Non-current liabilities decreased by S$6.9 million from S$63.9 million as at 31 May 2023 to S$57.0 million as at 30 November 2023.
-The decrease was mainly due to reclassification of borrowings and lease liabilities to current liabilities due to repayment.
+Non-current liabilities decreased by S$14.9 million from S$64.4 million as at 31 May 2023 to S$49.5 million as at 31 May 2024.
+The decrease was mainly due to reclassification of borrowings and lease liabilities to current liabilities.

-Shareholders’ equity decreased from S$92.4 million as at 31 May 2023 to S$92.3 million as at 30 November 2023.
-This was mainly due to dividend payment of S$1.6 million and decrease in other reserves due to foreign currency translation, offset by profit for the period.
+Shareholders’ equity increased from S$92.4 million as at 31 May 2023 to S$94.3 million as at 31 May 2024.
+This was mainly due to profit for the year, partially offset by dividend payment of S$1.6 million, share buyback and decrease in other reserves due to foreign currency translation.

 Condensed interim consolidated statement of cash flows

-During 1H FY24, the net cash generated from operations amounted to approximately S$9.4 million.
-This comprises positive operating cash flows before changes in working capital of S$13.7 million, adjusted by net working capital outflow of S$3.2 million and taxes paid of S$1.7 million.
+During FY24, the net cash generated from operating activities amounted to approximately S$21.8 million.
+This comprises positive operating cash flows before changes in working capital of S$27.9 million, adjusted by net working capital outflow of S$3.3 million and income taxes paid of S$3.1 million.

-Net cash used in investing activities of S$1.5 million was mainly due to purchase of property, plant and equipment amounting to S$1.5 million.
+Net cash used in investing activities of S$2.2 million was mainly due to purchase of property, plant and equipment amounting to S$2.4 million.

-Net cash used in financing activities of S$10.6 million was mainly due to the repayment of loans and borrowings, payment of principal portion of lease liabilities and dividends paid.
+Net cash used in financing activities of S$22.7 million was mainly due to the repayment of loans and borrowings, payment of principal portion of lease liabilities and dividends paid.

-After taking into consideration of the above movements, cash and cash equivalents increased by S$2.3 million to S$26.8 million as at 30 November 2023.
+After taking into consideration of the above movements, cash and cash equivalents decreased by S$3.2 million to S$26.5 million as at 31 May 2024.

 Commentary

-The Group will update shareholders on any material developments as and when appropriate.
+The Group will update shareholders on any material developments when they arise.